saltzmanjoelh/mocking/README.md

 The mock object will get properties marked with `@Mock` or `@ThrowingMock`.
 These will simply be wrappers to the original subject (`FileManager`).
 You can override these with custom closures to return a desired result and check their usage.

+You are basically building a wrapper class around the class that you want to mock.
+The the mocked functions in the wrapper class will perform the actual function by default but you can override this by setting the Mock closures to return a different response.

 ## Usage

 Let's use `FileManager` as our example.
 Let's say we want to mock the `fileExists(atPath path: String) -> Bool` function.
 Create a protocol that `FileManager` can automatically conform to: